The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 What can be improved:

-To be honest, the automation builder is powerful but it took me some time to figure out.
+To be honest, the automation builder is powerful, but it took me some time to get used to it.
 It looks straightforward at first, but when I started adding conditions and branches, I got lost a couple of times.

 I also noticed that other users had mentioned issues with the design tools feeling clunky.
 And I can see especially when trying to format for mobile.
 The segmentation feature also requires reading a docx or watching a tutorial.